 --When you take on a challenge, there are quite a few difficult times and times when you feel like you're about to give up, right?

 That's right.
-I'm the type of person who finds jumping quite scary, so I find it very scary to go to a new jumping platform and try to jump or start performing new tricks.
-But, although I could give up and compete with the tricks I have now, I don't want to stop there.
-I try to challenge myself, believing that there is definitely something at the end of the road.
+I'm the type of person who finds jumping quite scary, so I find it really frightening to try jumping off a new ramp or to start learning new tricks.
+But even though I could give up and stick to the tricks I can do now, I don't want to stay there.
+I try to believe that there's definitely something to be gained by taking on challenges, and that's why I keep trying.

 -Is there any kind of spell you can use to shake off fear?